2022–23 UT Martin Skyhawks men's basketball team

 The 2022–23 UT Martin Skyhawks men's basketball team represented the University of Tennessee at Martin in the 2022–23 NCAA Division I men's basketball season.
 The Skyhawks, led by second-year head coach Ryan Ridder, played their home games at Skyhawk Arena in Martin, Tennessee as members of the Ohio Valley Conference.
+They finished the season 19–14, 10–8 in OVC play to finish in a tie for third place.
+As the No. 3 seed in the OVC tournament, they defeated SIU Edwardsville before losing Tennessee Tech in the semifinals.

 Previous season

 The Skyhawks finished the 2021–22 season 8–22, 4–14 in OVC play to finish in ninth place.
 Since only the top eight teams make the tournament, they failed to qualify for the OVC tournament.